-- 1) Financial instruments measured at fair value through profit or loss are measured at fair value; - 2) Fair value through other comprehensive income (Available-for-sale financial assets) are measured at fair value; - 3) The defined benefit asset is recognized as the fair value of the plan assets less the present value of the defined benefit obligation. - (ii) Functional and presentation currency
+- 1) Financial instruments measured at fair value through profit or loss are measured at fair value: - 2) Fair value through other comprehensive income (Available-for-sale financial assets) are measured at fair value: - 3) The defined benefit asset is recognized as the fair value of the plan assets less the present value of the defined benefit obligation.

+(ii) Functional and presentation currency

-The financial statements are presented in New Taiwan Dollar, which is the Company's functional currency.
+The financial statements are presented in New Taiwan Dollar, which is the currency of the main economic environment in which the Company's operates as its functional currency.
 All financial information presented in New Taiwan Dollar has been rounded to the nearest thousand.

-- (c) Foreign currency - (i) Foreign currency transactions
+(c) Foreign currency

+(i) Foreign currency transactions

-Transactions in foreign currencies are translated into the respective functional currencies of Group entities at the exchange rates at the dates of the transactions.
+Transactions in foreign currencies are translated into the respective functional currencies of the company at the exchange rates at the dates of the transactions.
 At the end of each subsequent reporting period, monetary items denominated in foreign currencies are translated into the functional currencies using the exchange rate at that date.